ZinoKader/abios-showcase/README.md

 # AbiosGaming frontend showcase

-## DotA 2 visualization showcase for AbiosGaming Built with React and NextJS
+DotA 2 visualization showcase for AbiosGaming Built with React and NextJS.

 ## Build & Run